Colleges by Location

 Student Population Gender Ratio

-The student body is coeducational, with 434 male and 564 female full-time students in 2021.
+The student body is coeducational, with 265 male and 381 female full-time students in 2025, which speaks volumes for gender equality at this institution.

 Cost

 The financial aspect is one of the most important things to consider before applying to any college or university.
-Here are some important information on Sauk Valley Community College costs that most students encounter at this school.
+Here are some data on the expenses that most students at this school have.

 Tuition and Fees